 While the routine and structure ensure that these important skills are taught and reinforced, GROW students play a very active role in designing and planning their individual schedules.

-Riverview School is an independent coeducational boarding/day school, located on a scenic 16-acre campus on beautiful Cape Cod, Massachusetts.
-We provide a caring community for students ages 11-22 with complex language, learning and cognitive challenges, including Autism, Down Syndrome and intellectual disabilities.
-We're committed to developing student competence in academic, social and independent living skills.
+Riverview School is an independent, coeducational boarding/day school, located on beautiful Cape Cod, Massachusetts.
+Established in 1957, Riverview is a leader in educating students, ages 12 - 22, with complex language and learning challenges that include Autism, Down Syndrome, and intellectual disabilities.
+We're committed to helping each of our extraordinary students gain academic, social, and independent living skills to achieve their goals.